F3licity/WebScanner/README.md

     python3 pageCrawler.py --help

 ### Run using Docker
-Use the one-liner below to immediately use the webscanner from DockerHub:
+Use the one-liner below to immediately use the WebScanner from DockerHub:

     docker run --rm emeraldit/webscanner:1.0.0 URL_TO_CRAWL

+To run the docker command and send the output to your Slack, execute the image like this:

+    docker run --rm -e SLACK_BOT_TOKEN='your-slack-token' emeraldit/webscanner:1.0.0 --channel_id SLACK_ID URL_TO_CRAWL

 You can also easily run the script using Docker.
 Build the image: `docker build --tag  webscanner:1.0.0 .`